 Memrise Russian Review

 The inspirational Russian courses teach you more than just the language.
 The course starts with the fundamentals—the alphabet and phonetic system.
-Later on, you’ll become proficient in talking about culture-related topics, such as cold weather.
+Later, you’ll become proficient in discussing culture-related topics, such as cold weather.

 The lessons educate you about hard and soft consonants.